Common RV mistakes and how to avoid them

 Don’t neglect the nibbles

-We’ve all done it: packed enough tinned tomatoes, sausages and pasta to last a dozen trips, but forgotten to keep a packet of crisps in the front of the van for on-the-road nibbles.
-Petrol station snacks can be limited at times, so it makes sense to prepare before you hit the road each day, boxing up some crunchy veg sticks, pieces of cheese, nuts – whatever you might want to keep you going, so long as it’s easy to eat and mess-free.
+We’ve all done it: packed enough tinned tomatoes, sausages, and pasta to last a dozen trips, but forgotten to stow a packet of potato chips for on-the-road nibbles.
+Gas station snacks can be limited at times, so it makes sense to prepare before you hit the road each day, boxing up some crunchy veg sticks, pieces of cheese, nuts – whatever you might want to keep you going, so long as it’s easy to eat and mess-free.

 Have some recipes ready

 Having a few ideas for what to cook at camp, or just for lunch at the beach, will help ensure your road trip meals are more of a joy than a chore, and also help prevent over-shopping.
 It doesn’t need to be anything fancy.
-Adapt your go-to recipes for the camping stove or BBQ, or find inspiration online.
+Adapt your go-to recipes for the camping stove or barbecue, or find inspiration online.

 Pack stuff to pack it up